Goldiestor/WHSTechNotes/journal.md

 # February 18, 2025
 this is not something i learned but it is interesting, it is "does more education lead to less sex?"

+# February 24, 2025
+i feel like their should be a website on all the slang words.